 biscuit dough can explode in a hot car, but aerosol spray and cola cans will not.

 Cola can be used as a cleaning agent to remove bloodstains or clean chrome, battery terminals, or a penny.
 Cola will not clean rust or greasy/ oily things.
-It will not dissolve a steak or tooth overnight and it will not kill sperm.
+It will not dissolve a steak or a tooth overnight and it will not kill sperm.
 A six-pack of beer or soda will not be quickly

 cooled by burying it in sand and igniting gasoline on top of it; salty ice water is the most practical solution.
 Pain from eating hot peppers can be